sermons/filled/slides/slides.md

 and reported these things to his master.

 Then the master of the house became angry<br>
-and said to his servant,<br>
+and said to his servant,

-‘Go out quickly to the streets and lanes of the city,<br>
+‘Go out quickly <br>
+to the streets and lanes of the city,

-and bring in the poor and crippled and blind and lame.’
+and bring in the poor and crippled <br>
+and blind and lame.’

 ******